kourouklides/website/README.md

 Provisional draft of the website

-TO view the website go to:
+To view the website go to:

 http://leonariso.github.io/website